-During this program Nitsa taught her students how to design and manufacture jewelry and decorative metal objects.
-These works were sold to clients around the globe.
+As part of the program, Nitsa taught her students how to design and manufacture jewelry and decorative metal objects in high quantities.
+The products were sold to corporate and private clients around the globe.